 Continuation of Calculus I. A brief review of the definite integral and Fundamental Theorem of Calculus.
 Techniques of integration, applications of the integral, sequences and series, and some material on differential equations.

 An elementary introduction to probability and statistics.
-Discrete and continuous random variables, mean and variance, hypothesis testing and confidence limits, nonparametric methods, analysis of variance (ANOVA), (multiple) regression, contingency tables.
+Discrete and continuous random variables, mean and variance, statistical inference (elementary probability and hypothesis testing), analysis of variance (ANOVA), (multiple) regression, contingency tables.

 Fundamentals of biology and genetics.
 A broad overview of genetics, including Mendelian assortment, linkage, chromosomal aberrations, variations in chromosome number, mutation, developmental genetics, quantitative genetics, population genetics, mechanisms of evolution, and phylogenetics.